 refers to creating the conditions in which people can build effective citizen relationships.
 This means understanding human variety, using empathy to understand the lives of others, recognising people’s strengths, and trusting those who do the work.
 It allows for new management competencies to develop.

 It also means that staff bring their whole selves to work, recognising that we as people in work need; challenge, learning, autonomy, and achievement.

 In complex environments people are required to learn continuously in order to adapt to the dynamic, ever-changing nature of the work.
-In complex environments, there is no simple interventions which “works” to tackle a problem.
+In complex environments, there is no simple intervention which “works” to tackle a problem.
 “What works” is an on-going process of learning and adaptation.
 It is the job of managers to enable staff to learn continuously as the tool for performance improvement.
 This means using measures to learn, not for reward/punishment.
 It means creating the conditions where people can be honest about their mistakes and uncertainties.
 It means creating reflective practice environments between and across peer groups.

 THINKING AND DESIGNING SYSTEMS

 The outcomes we care about are not delivered by organisations.
 They are produced by whole systems – by hundreds of different factors working together.
 The final job of managers is therefore to act as Systems Stewards – to enable actors in the system to co-ordinate and collaborate effectively - because that it was will enable positive outcomes to emerge.